crespi-lang/crespi-docs/docs/en/reference/rust-interop.md

 ### Enum Mapping

-Rust enums become classes with static constructors for each variant:
+Rust enums become classes with static constructors for each variant.
+Tuple variants use positional parameters like `field0`, `field1`, and so on.

 **Rust:**
 ```rust